gourabdg47/gourabdg47.github.io/_posts/2025-07-11-introduction-to-phishing.md

     - **Impeding Recovery:** To further hinder recovery efforts, the attackers:

-        - Used **KillDisk malware** to wipe data and render critical IT systems (servers, workstations) inoperable.6
+        - Used **KillDisk malware** to wipe data and render critical IT systems (servers, workstations) inoperable

-        - Overwrote the firmware on serial-to-ethernet converters, making devices unrecoverable and blocking remote commands to restore power.7
+        - Overwrote the firmware on serial-to-ethernet converters, making devices unrecoverable and blocking remote commands to restore power

-        - Launched a **denial-of-service (DoS) attack** on the utilities' customer call centers, preventing customers from reporting outages and overwhelming response efforts.8
+        - Launched a **denial-of-service (DoS) attack** on the utilities' customer call centers, preventing customers from reporting outages and overwhelming response efforts
         - Even turned off uninterruptible power supplies (UPS) at some control centers.

 - **Recovery:** Power was eventually restored, but largely through manual efforts, highlighting the resilience of human operators in the face of sophisticated cyberattacks.